-This is the second post in a new interview series to answer the question: who uses Bear?
+This post is part of our interview series to answer the question: who uses Bear?
 What do they want out of a notes app?
 How does Bear fit into their work or play?
 Do they prefer Star Trek or Star Wars?

 We’re on a mission to ask these and other burning questions from interesting folks.
 Then we share their answers with you.